DinoChiesa/ApigeeEdge-Java-Validate-JSON-Schema/README.md

 By default, the Java callout will return ExecutionResult.ABORT, and implicitly put the proxy flow into a Fault state, when:

 * the configuration of the policy is incorrect.
-For example, if there is no schema property present.
+For example, if there is no schema property present, or if the thing specified for a schema is invalid (not a real schema, or has a typo, etc).
 * the schema validation fails.

 You can suppress the faults by using a property in the configuration, like this: